jacyanthis/jacy-project-proposal/README.md

 [heroku]:

 ## Minimum Viable Product
+Welcome aboard!
 SeaMail is inspired by GMail on a Rails and Backbone framework.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->